 - components shall have interior access between them and may or may not have independent entrances from the outside. - 255.
-Livestock means breeding, raising and caring for animals pursuant the Fla.
-Stat.
-585.01(13) and 588.13(1).
-Livestock raising includes keeping and/or stabling horses. - 256.
-Loading space means the off-street area designated for loading and unloading of trucks, in the form which may include one (1) or more truck berths located either within a building or in an open area on the same lot. - 257.
+Loading space means the off-street area designated for loading and unloading of trucks, in the form which may include one (1) or more truck berths located either within a building or in an open area on the same lot. - 256.
 Local government development order means a Development Order properly issued by Wellington through procedures established by LDR that establishes the specific use or uses of land, sets the density, and involves an active and specific consideration by Wellington of particular detailed development concept.
 It shall include Affidavits of Exemption and Subdivision approval.
 It typically involves the submission and review of a master plan, site plan, or building plans, but may not necessarily involve such.
 It shall not include land use designations established by a Local Government's Comprehensive Plan.
 It does not include comprehensive general rezoning/district boundary changes initiated by Wellington.
 It typically involves a petition of the land owner for his property alone and not adjoining properties.
-It does not include vegetative removal, clearing, grading or demolition permits. - 258.
+It does not include vegetative removal, clearing, grading or demolition permits. - 257.
 Local Planning Agency means the Planning, Zoning and Adjustment Board which is designated by Wellington to prepare the Comprehensive Plan pursuant to § 163.3161, et seq., Fla.
-Stat. - 259.
+Stat. - 258.
 Local road means a road designed and maintained primarily to provide legal and vehicular access to abutting land.
-A local road is of limited continuity, is not for through traffic, and is the middle order road of minor roads, being of a higher classification than a residential access road. - 260.
+A local road is of limited continuity, is not for through traffic, and is the middle order road of minor roads, being of a higher classification than a residential access road. - 259.
 Lot means the smallest division of land identified as a single unit of ownership for conveyance and legal development purposes, and delineated by a closed boundary which is either: - a.
 Depicted on a record plat; - b.
 Depicted on a survey, map, or drawing for which an affidavit or waiver or affidavit of exemption has been recorded; or - c.
 Described on a recorded deed or agreement for deed.